Travel Guide to Normandy Wine Region

 Must visit places in Normandy

 Normandy, where history and culture take place.
 Between renowned monuments, museums and concert halls this region is full of surprises.
-During the sunny days, beautiful parks and gardens related to artistic movements (especially impressionism) are waiting for you.
+On sunny days, beautiful parks and gardens related to artistic movements (especially impressionism) are waiting for you.
 When it is raining, go to explore the huge number of churches and abbeys.

 Famous Normandin Beaches